 Culture and Citizenship» open the printable major» search for more Areas of Study

-Graduates from this major develop skills and knowledge that will suit government advisor and policy consultant roles, private industry, non-government organisations, international aid agencies, and research organisations.
+Graduates are valued for their cultural sensitivity, ethical awareness, written and verbal communication proficiency, and their critical and logical analyses.
+Employment opportunities exist in government advisor and policy consultant roles, private industry, non-government organisations, international aid agencies, and research organisations.

 Cultures and Citizenship is taught by the Geography and Environmental Studies group; for more information about this area of study, visit the School of Environmental and Life Sciences site.